Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/index.md

 }
 ```

-By handling the `WndProcCalled` event you can listen to incoming messages.
-Typically, you would want to call some WinAPI method that subscribes a window to additional WndProc messages using its handle, e.g. [RegisterPowerSettingNotification](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerpowersettingnotification) or [RegisterHotKey](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerhotkey).
+By handling the `WndProcCalled` event, you can listen to incoming messages.
+Typically, you would want to call some Windows API method that subscribes a window to additional WndProc messages using its handle, e.g. [RegisterPowerSettingNotification](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerpowersettingnotification) or [RegisterHotKey](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerhotkey).

 For example, if we were interested in registering a global hotkey and listening to its events, we could do it in such way: